songnianqian/dynamic-transformer/README.md

 - 🌈 **Diversity:** millions of token-specific computation paths
 - 🧠 **Simplicity:** all experts share the same interface, easy to train

-Without MLP, Experts FFN achevived same performance.
+Without MLP, Experts FFN achieved same performance.

 Layer statistics show light experts dominate — many layers select **FiLM** or **perc4** over 70 % of the time.
 This proves the heavy GPT-style 2E MLP is unnecessary for most tokens.